Education, Power and Social Change (MSc)

 Programme status: Fully Approved

-We explore the links between education and social and political movements, and develop understandings of how 'education' as a contested field should be viewed within a globalised and post-colonial context.
 The degree will appeal to those interested in developing and extending their knowledge and understanding of education and social change.
-You will take a course on research methodology, which will provide you with the tools to undertake an original piece of research into an aspect of education that fascinates you.
+In addition to the core modules, you can choose from a range of option modules in order to tailor a programme to suit your developing interests.
+You will also take a course on research methodologies, which will provide you with the tools to undertake an original piece of research into an aspect of education that fascinates you.

 The programme will deepen your awareness of how education shapes, and is shaped by, our understanding of the world and may contribute to your professional development.
+In previous years, some students have used the qualification to take their careers in new directions, while others have used the programme to deepen their thinking about their current practice.
 It is flexibly designed with a range of option modules, and a Postgraduate Diploma and Postgraduate Certificate are also available.